 I’ve written a lot on space and time in early modern and early twentieth century philosophy.
 I’m also interested in lots of other metaphysical issues, including substance, change, motion, idealism, process, personal identity, and philosophy of religion.
 I like digging out the work of rich but under-studied figures, including women philosophers who have traditionally been neglected in the history of philosophy.

 In 2018 I published two books: Absolute Time: Rifts in Early Modern British Metaphysics (Oxford University Press) and Early Modern Women on Metaphysics (Cambridge University Press).
-My work has been supported by a Veni research grant from the Netherlands Research Council and a Rising Star grant from the British Academy.
+My earlier work was supported by a Veni research grant from the Netherlands Research Council, a stipend from the John Templeton Foundation, and a Rising Star grant from the British Academy.

 For further information about my research and media work, see my personal website www.emilythomaswrites.co.uk